 With meetings forced to be shorter, schools are providing this information to parents before the meeting even begins, often in the form of continuous reporting.
 This helps to ensure that their questions are more pertinent and potentially fewer in number.
 Parents don't need teachers to read grades to them - that much can be communicated continuously through the year.
 What they need is advice on the actions to take following those grades.

 Looking forward and making a change

 Of course you can’t change parents’ evening overnight.
 If you are going to engage parents in this way then they will need to be 'educated'.
-They need to understand that the movement of grades up and down is a normal part of student progress - in other words, that they don't need to contact the school every time there is a change in weekly grades.
+They need to understand that the movement of grades up and down is a normal part of the learning process - in other words, that they don't need to contact the school every time there is a change in weekly grades.
 Many teachers have already discovered that Flipped Learning allows them to spend time more effectively with students, and there is no reason why the same strategy should not work with parents as well.

 Once teachers, parents and pupils are used to the idea of continuous feedback, parents’ evening can become a forum through which to discuss how to improve a child’s learning, rather than a snatched conversation in which to cram a whole term’s worth of feedback.